Why should we protect our heritage?

 - Less flooding (vegetation reduces water run-off).

-- Soil protection (ten times more soil is lost from pasture than from forest).
+- Soil protection (ten times more soil is lost from pasture than

 - Scenery and landscapes.